by Stan Pottinger

 Next, I contacted a nationally reputable IT company to process and analyze the purported “thousands” of videotapes that Kessler said he would deliver on three servers.
 Following the FBI’s advice, the IT company and I outlined the safe harbor procedures we would follow if the servers arrived.
 The company stood ready to accept the Epstein evidence, download what Kessler claimed were an astounding “millions” of documents (“25 to 30 terabytes”), organize their scattered digits so that they could be viewed coherently (“de-striping” them), and index them for transmission to the federal government, the press, the FBI, and the lawyers working cases.
 I do not know the exact number of executives and technicians who would have been involved in this enormous undertaking except that it was many, including executives and technical personnel I conferred with along with the general counsel of the company.

-The answer is this: What may be good for Times circulation may not be good for a young woman whose public exposure is humiliating and extremely painful.
+The answer is this: What may be good for Times’ headlines may not be good for the courts, the FBI, or the pursuit of “live” investigations.
+Of equal importance, publishing lurid details is not always good for young woman whose public exposure is humiliating and extremely painful.
 I greatly admire women who have the nerve to disclose their sexual abuse publicly; they are the heroes of the #MeToo movement and the catalysts who are changing the law and society itself.
 But what the Times refuses to understand is that not all women want to withstand the hurt of having their sexual assaults revealed to the world.
-This kind of public exposure is the single greatest barrier that keeps victims from coming forward.
+This kind of public exposure is the single greatest barrier that keeps victims from coming forward in the first place.
 It’s understandable.
 It should be respected.
-They should not be abandoned.
-They deserve their measure of justice.
+These victims should not be used by the press for its own interests, regardless of women’s right to privacy.
+They deserve their measure of true justice, not victimhood on parade.

 As one victim described it in Vanity Fair: “My identity was outed in the press—the New York Times chose to publish my name against my consent.
 It shattered my world, wiped out my finances, and left me with PTSD.
 When your private traumas are made public, you walk into every room knowing that people have already decided who you are before meeting you.
 You are labeled a witness, or a whistle-blower, or a victim, or a survivor, and reduced to a headline.
 It was indescribably hard.” (click here.)
 For the Times to act more like a peeping Tom than a responsible news organization is a disgrace.
 For the Times to rely on a source they could not identify is an even bigger disgrace.
 One is hard pressed to find another national news organization that would have done this.